-Case Reports-new information through

-case reviews of nursing care.
+Case Reports-new information through case reviews of nursing care.
 Authors must provide written consent from the participant when clinical descriptions make identification possible.

-In Review-integrated literature reviews, including specific suggestions for practice, policy, or research.
-Authors should arrange sections of the review article in logical rather than chronological order.
-Letters to the Editor-points of current
+In Review-systematic or integrated literature reviews, including specific implications for practice, policy, or research.

 Letters to the Editor-points of current interest or comments on an article published in the journal.
 The editor reserves the right to accept, reject, or excerpt letters.